developer-zebra/developer-zebra-site/src/ekd/1-2/guide/usage/index.md

 ## VI.
 Switch Layouts

 This section explains the program logic involved with switching layouts with Android intents when focus of an input field changes.

-For more information, see [Enterprise Keyboard APIs](/ekd/latest/guide/apis).
+> For programming guidance, see [Enterprise Keyboard APIs](/enterprise-keyboard/latest/guide/apis). <br>

-> **Note**: Layouts also can be controlled through DataWedge.
-[Find out how](/datawedge/latest/guide/utilities/ekb/).
+> Layouts also can be controlled through DataWedge.
+See the [DataWedge EKB configuration guide](/datawedge/latest/guide/utilities/ekb/).

 ### Requirements